lynndylanhurley/ng-token-auth/README.md

 # Identifying users on the server.

-The user's authentication information is included by the client in the `Authorization` header of each request.
-If you're using the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem, the header must follow this format:
+The user's authentication information is included by the client in the `access_token` header of each request.
+If you're using the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem, the header must follow the [RFC 6750 Bearer Token](http://tools.ietf.org/html/rfc6750) format:

 ~~~
-token=wwwww client=xxxxx expiry=yyyyy uid=zzzzz
+"access_token": "wwwww",
+"token_type":   "Bearer",
+"client":       "xxxxx",
+"expiry":       "yyyyy",
+"uid":          "zzzzz"
 ~~~

 Replace `xxxxx` with the user's `auth_token` and `zzzzz` with the user's `uid`.
 The `client` field exists to allow for multiple simultaneous sessions per user.
 The `client` field defaults to `default` if omitted. `expiry` is used by the client to invalidate expired tokens without making an API request.
 A more in depth explanation of these values is [here](https://github.com/lynndylanhurley/devise_token_auth#identifying-users-in-controllers).

 This will all happen automatically when using this module.

-**Note**: If you require a different authorization header format, post an issue.
-I will make it a configuration option if there is a demand.
+**Note**: You can customize the auth headers however you like.
+[Read more](#using-alternate-header-formats).

 # IE8 and IE9